 When considering the relationship of drought to climate change, it is important to make the distinction between weather and climate.
 Weather is a description of atmospheric conditions over a short period of time, while climate is how the atmosphere behaves over relatively long periods of time.

 Individual drought periods can be understood as discrete weather events.
 Climate changes occur over longer periods and can be observed as changes in the patterns of weather events.
-For instance, as temperatures have warmed over the past century, the prevalence and duration of drought has increased in the American West .
+For instance, as temperatures have warmed over the past century, the prevalence and duration of drought has increased in the western United States .

 Global climate change affects a variety of factors associated with drought.
 There is high confidence that increased temperatures will lead to more precipitation falling as rain rather than snow, earlier snow melt, and increased evaporation and transpiration.
 Thus the risk of hydrological and agricultural drought increases as temperatures rise.

 Much of the Mountain West has experienced declines in spring snowpack, especially since mid-century .
 These declines are related to a reduction in precipitation falling as snow (with more falling as rain), and a shift in timing of snowmelt.
 Earlier snowmelt, associated with warmer temperatures, can lead to water supply being increasingly out of phase with water demands.

 While there is some variability in the models for western North America as a whole, climate models unanimously project increased drought in the southwest.
 The Southwest is considered one of the more sensitive regions in the world for increased risk of drought caused by climate change .

 We must prepare for an increased risk of more frequent and severe drought conditions